nroduit/nroduit.github.io/content/tutorials/zoom.en.md

 * *Synchronize to parent zoom:* When this option is activated, the zoom factor of the lens is permanently adjusted to the zoom factor of the main image (meaningful when using freeze parameters).
 * *Show Drawings:* Displays in the lens the visible drawings.
 * *Magnify:* Allows to select a zoom magnitude.
-* *Image:* `Freeze parameters` allows to keep the current image processing (c.f.
-Window/level, LUT or filter) and `Freeze image` allows to keep the current image and its parameters.
+* *Image:* `Freeze parameters` allows you to keep the current image processing (c.f.
+Window/level, LUT or filter) and `Freeze image` allows you to keep the current image and its parameters.

 ![Lens freeze](/tuto/lens-freeze.jpg?classes=shadow&width=700px)